It's that time of year again!

-Today, let’s focus on the overall plotting of your novel, so when you do need to write like the wind, you’re not spending a lot of time thinking about what to write.
-I’m assuming that if you decided to do NaNo, you already have an inkling of the novel you want to write.
-If you don’t, then I’d suggest starting here for some brainstorming ideas or looking at the bigger story picture here before diving into today’s post.
+This week, let’s focus on the overall plotting of your novel, so the rest of your planning month will be productive.
+If you decided to do NaNo, I gather you already have an inkling of the novel you want to write.
+If you don’t, then I’d suggest starting here for some brainstorming ideas or looking at the bigger story picture here before diving into today’s article.

 Decide if you’re going to go for a complete 50K novel (even if the plan is to flesh it out later) or the first 50K of a longer novel.

-Even if it’s bad, write down your one-sentence pitch line.
-What this story is about.
+Write down your one-sentence pitch line and nail what this story is about.
 This holds true for either a full or half novel.
 If you can’t do it in one sentence don’t sweat it, but try to keep it under a paragraph if you can.
 Think of it like writing a query to identify all the critical pieces of your novel.
 If you absolutely can’t boil it down to a few sentences, that’s a red flag that you don’t have a solid understanding of what the core conflict is yet, and that can result in hitting a wall around the 25% mark come November.

-Why: A rough synopsis is like brainstorming on paper.
+Why do this: A rough synopsis is like brainstorming on paper.
 It’ll get you thinking about how your novel will unfold, and even if you change it when you actually write that section, you’ll have a guide to get you there.
-You’ll also know pretty fast that this novel might not work if you can’t think of anything to fill a synopsis.
+You’ll also know rather quickly that this novel won't work if you can’t think of anything to fill a synopsis.

 Step Five (optional)

-Why: This will enable you to breakdown the novel into pieces, so not only will you have firm daily writing goals, you'll be able to see the pacing of your novel and ensure you have everything it needs.
+Why do this: This will enable you to breakdown the novel into pieces, so not only will you have firm daily writing goals, you'll be able to see the pacing of your novel and ensure you have everything it needs.
 If not, revise your outline until it feels solid.

 Write down any ideas you have about the novel no matter how vague or unconnected they feel.
 Think of it like an idea bank for later.

-Why: Random ideas are often the work of our subconscious.
-Right now they might not seem like much, but as you write your novel, that snippet of a scene could be the exact thing you need.
+Why do this: Random ideas are often the work of our subconscious.
+Right now they might not seem like much, but as you write your novel, that snippet of a scene could be the exact thing you need to move forward.
 It also lets these ideas simmer in your mind so they can be useful later.

 By now you should have a decent overview of your novel (or half novel).
 It might be pretty rough, or very detailed depending on how much you know going in.
 Don’t worry if it’s vague as long as you can see a story unfolding there.
 There’s a protagonist with a problem, a series of attempts to solve that problem, a conflict keeping them from their goal, stakes if they fail, and a resolution to the problem.
-If you have that, you have a much better chance of avoiding writer’s block during the month and actually finishing the novel.
+If you have that, you have a much better chance of avoiding writer’s block during November and hitting that 50K word target.